How to Read A Seed Packet

 West Coast Seeds

 The first seed packet is from West Coast Seeds.
-All 6 criteria areas are present on this seed packet and overall this seed packet does a really good job of providing the planting information.
+All 6 criteria areas are present on this seed packet and overall it does a really good job of providing the planting information.

 Two items to note:

-1. This seed packet does not mention days to germinate.
+1. This seed packet doesn’t mention days to germinate.
 This information is really helpful to determine if the seeds are successful.
-For example, if days to germinate is 5 days and it has been 10 days since you planted the seeds, you will likely want to plant a second round of seeds.
+For example, if days to germinate is 5 days and it’s been 10 days since you planted the seeds, you’ll likely want to plant a second round of seeds.

-2. Some seed packets include planting instructions when it is time to plant outside, ie how far to plant apart, when to harvest which is not included on these packets.
+2. Some seed packets include planting instructions for when it’s time to plant outside, (ie how far to plant apart, when to harvest) which is not included on these packets.

-Knowing this information, you will want to research the days to germinate and how to plant outside to ensure planting success.
+Knowing this information, you’ll want to research the days to germinate and how to plant outside to ensure planting success.

 William Dam Seeds